Sayanpatraa/sayanpatraa/README.md

 I am passionate about building systems that merge **theoretical understanding** with **practical impact** — from interpretable AI models to real-world data-driven decision systems.

 ### Portfolio Update Notice
-My GitHub portfolio is currently being updated.
+My GitHub portfolio is currently under construction.
 I’m in the process of organizing and uploading the projects completed during my **Master’s in Data Science** at **George Washington University**.

 These repositories will soon showcase work across: